 If the Gardner’s experiments do not make it clear that some nonhuman animals have the capacity for unique and pure thought, disproving Descartes’ notions, then it should be made even clearer when examining Harlow’s deprivation experiments that nonhuman animals display similar mental states to humans in similar circumstances.
 Furthermore, since it has been shown that animals can display similar mental states to humans, it should be clear that animals can experience suffering in much the same ways that humans can.

 Now that I have shown that animals have the ability to suffer, it might be necessary to briefly show several ways in which animals are made to suffer.
 Since I have already shown one way animals are made to suffer—as tools for experimentation—I will limit my exposition to the suffering animals experience when they are used and manufactured for food, clothing, and public performance.
-The underlying purpose is to later display that animals have rights not to be forced into such experiences; experiences which cause them suffering.
+The underlying purpose is to later display that animals have rights not to be forced into such experiences; experiences that cause them suffering.
 In each instance, I will further note how one can tell that the animal is indeed suffering.

 Often times the indicators are obvious and do not take much examination.
-The reason these indicators of suffering often times go unnoted is simply because people do not want to acknowledge that what they are actively participating in or supporting is directly causing another being’s suffering.
+The reason these indicators of suffering oftentimes go unnoted is simply because people do not want to acknowledge that what they are actively participating in or supporting is directly causing another being’s suffering.
 Throughout each instance, it should be kept in mind that the animals suffer in much the same ways that humans would suffer, if humans were made to have such experiences.

 Factory Farms: Animals Bred for Human Consumption

 Factory farming is one of the worst practices when it comes to the mistreatment and abuse of animals.